R3353/NLP/README.md

-Annotations Project and Survey on Multimodal Natural Language Processing projects from UC Berkeley Info 159 class (Spring 2024).
+Annotations Project and Survey on Multimodal Natural Language Processing projects.

 **For portfolio/professional demonstration only.**
 ## Annotations Project